Bereyziat-Development/fastapi-template/README.md

 ## ⛔️ Warning and template usage

-This template is designed to be deployed with a Paas service like [Digital Ocean App Platform](https://docs.digitalocean.com/products/app-platform/), or your own Kubernetes/Docker Swarm configuration.
+This template is designed to be deployed on a VPS, or your own Kubernetes/Docker Swarm configuration.
 The `docker-compose.yml` file of this template is designed to provide an all inclusive development experience (db, file storage, pgadmin...).
-It could be used as it is in the context of testing or for a small scale deployment but remains poorly scalable and is not suited for production or commercial use.
+It could be used as it is in the context of testing or for a small scale deployment but remains poorly scalable and is not suited for production or big scale commercial use.

 ## Things that will be added (or not depending if we have time 🫣)

 ### Devops related upgrade:
-- Move Database to PSQL on Digital Ocean.
-DB in production will be separated to allow replication (a docker stack for local development will still be available with postgres 15 -> Latest version available on digital ocean)
 - Test and cleanup the gunicorn config files
-- Genereate poetry export --without-hashes --format=requirements.txt > requirements.txt on commit or on push
 - Add GitHub actions (run test, listing on push etc)
-- Add a monitoring tool as part of the stack (Prometeus for metrics and Signal for instrumentation) - See if necessary since we use Digital ocean
+- Add a monitoring tool as part of the stack (Prometeus for metrics and Signal for instrumentation)

 ### Ideas for later
 - Update to utilize Async technology (for endpoints that can benefit from it) https://medium.com/@neverwalkaloner/fastapi-with-async-sqlalchemy-celery-and-websockets-1b40cd9528da#:~:text=Starting%20from%20version%201.4%20SQLAlchemy,let's%20start%20with%20database%20connection. https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html